Our Pledge to You

 Automatic Aid Agreement

 In November 2016 an updated Cooperative Agreement for Automatic Aid was signed, affecting the Reno Fire Department, Truckee Meadows Fire Protection District and the Sierra Fire Protection District.
 Contained in the Agreement are maps and specific guidelines of the agreement between the agencies for rendering automatic aid on fires.

 Recreational Burning Information

 As the weather cools, many people are still enjoying their outdoor fire pits.
-The Reno Fire Prevention Bureau offers important tips and information in their Recreational Burning Information sheet.
+The Reno Fire Prevention Bureau offers important tips and information in their Recreational Fire and Portable Fireplace Burning Information sheet.

 With the cold weather, many residents like to take advantage of using a wood stove or fireplace to burn wood or pellets to help heat their homes.
 Did you know that there is a Burn Code determined each day by the Washoe County Health Department based on our current air quality that tells us if we are allowed to burn?